 How to Apply

 The deadline for applications for any Oxford-administered scholarships, including the RDM Scholars Programme and the WIMM Prize Studentship, has now passed.
-For more information about application for a DPhil in Medical Sciences for entry in October 2020 see our How to Apply page.

 You can find full details on the application process in the University’s application guide.

 - September 2021 – Applications open

 - 3 December 2021, 12 noon (UK time) – applications close

 - Applications for the DPhil in Medical Sciences received by 3 December will automatically be considered for funding if the applicant meets the eligibility criteria.

 - Week commencing 20 December 2021 - Shortlisted candidates invited for interview

 - Week commencing 10 January 2022 – Interviews